m93a/AbsoluteUnit.js/README.md

 #### Querying current unit definitions ####

 You can view all the current definitions by calling `unit.definitions()`.
 This object contains all the built-in units, prefixes, unit systems, base quantities, and quantities.
-If you have configured UnitMath with additional definitions, these will also be included in the return value from `unit.definitions()`.
+If you have configured AbsoluteUnit.js with additional definitions, these will also be included in the return value from `unit.definitions()`.

 ```js
 unit.definitions()